 What is an RWA token

-RWA token (Real-World Asset token) is a type of token that represents a real asset from the traditional economy.
+RWA token (Real-World Asset token) is a type of token that represents a real-world asset on a blockchain.

 - represent real-world assets